| CloserLook > John > John 14:1-31 |

 As

-we enter John chapter 14, we find Jesus still busily equipping His
+we enter John chapter 14, we find Jesus still busily equipping His disciples.

-"Let not your heart be troubled: ye
+1 "Let not your heart be troubled:

-believe in God, believe also in me."
+ye believe in God, believe also in me."

 Often,

-when someone is trying to console a troubled friend, he will say,
+when someone is trying to console a troubled friend, he will say, "Now

-"now everything is going to be all right."
+everything is going to be all right."

 Certainly

-he means well, but in most cases, he has nothing to go on, but wishful
+he means well, but, in most cases, he has nothing to go on but wishful

 thinking.